MidhunArPrabhu/EX.No.-2.2-CREATE-A-3D-SOLID-MODEL-FROM-ISOMETRIC-DRAWING/README.md

-# EX.No.-2.2 CREATE A 3D SOLID MODEL FROM ISOMETRIC DRAWING
+# EXPERIMENT -2.2
-## Date :
+# CREATE A 3D SOLID MODEL FROM ISOMETRIC DRAWING

 ## AIM: